-- (a) the annual information form of the Company for the year ended December 31, 2016 dated October 25, 2017 (the "Annual Information Form"); - (b) the Company's audited consolidated financial statements as at and for the years ended December 31, 2016 and December 31, 2015 and related notes thereto, together with the independent auditors' report thereon (the "Annual Financial Statements"); - (c) the Company's management's discussion and analysis for the year ended December 31, 2016 (the "Annual MD&A"); - (d) the Company's unaudited condensed interim consolidated financial statements as at September 30, 2017 and for the three and nine month periods ended September 30, 2017 and September 30, 2016, and related notes thereto (except for page 1 of such financial statements containing a notice that the Company's auditor has not reviewed such financial statements) (the "Interim Financial Statements"); - (e) the Company's management's discussion and analysis for the three and nine month periods ended September 30, 2017 and September 30, 2016 (the "Interim MD&A"); - (f) the management information circular dated May 20, 2016 prepared in connection with the annual and special meeting of shareholders of the Company held on June 28, 2016; - (g) the management information circular dated January 23, 2017 prepared in connection with the special meeting of shareholders of the Company held on February 24, 2017; - (h) the management information circular of the Company dated May 26, 2017 prepared in connection with the annual meeting of shareholders of the Company held on June 28, 2017; - (i) the material change report of the Company dated January 8, 2018 in respect of the announcement of a bought deal offering (the "January 2018 Bought Deal");
+- (a) the annual information form of the Company for the year ended December 31, 2016 dated October 25, 2017 (the "Annual Information Form"); - (b) the Company's audited consolidated financial statements as at and for the years ended December 31, 2016 and December 31, 2015 and related notes thereto, together with the independent auditors' report thereon (the "Annual Financial Statements"); - (c) the Company's management's discussion and analysis for the year ended December 31, 2016 (the "Annual MD&A"); - (d) the Company's unaudited condensed interim consolidated financial statements as at September 30, 2017 and for the three and nine month periods ended September 30, 2017 and September 30, 2016, and related notes thereto (except for page 1 of such financial statements containing a notice that the Company's auditor has not reviewed such financial statements) (the "Interim Financial Statements"); - (e) the Company's management's discussion and analysis for the three and nine month periods ended September 30, 2017 and September 30, 2016 (the "Interim MD&A"); - (f) the management information circular dated May 20, 2016 prepared in connection with the annual and special meeting of shareholders of the Company held on June 28, 2016; - (g) the management information circular dated January 23, 2017 prepared in connection with the special meeting of shareholders of the Company held on February 24, 2017; - (h) the management information circular of the Company dated May 26, 2017 prepared in connection with the annual meeting of shareholders of the Company held on June 28, 2017: - (i) the material change report of the Company dated March 22, 2018 in respect of the Offering; - the material change report of the Company dated January 8, 2018 in respect of the announcement of a bought deal offering (the "January 2018 Bought Deal");

-- (j) the material change report of the Company dated November 10, 2017 in respect of the closing of a previously announced bought deal offering (the "November 2017 Bought Deal"); - (k) the material change report of the Company dated October 23, 2017 in respect of the announcement of the November 2017 Bought Deal; - (l) the material change report of the Company dated October 23, 2017 in respect of the distribution partnership with G. Pohl-Boskamp GmbH & Co.
-KG ("Pohl-Boskamp"); - (m) the material change report of the Company dated September 29, 2017 in respect of the closing of a non-brokered private placement (the "September 2017 Private Placement"); - (n) the material change report of the Company dated September 1, 2017 in respect of a debt financing with Romspen Investment Corporation ("Romspen"); - (o) the material change report of the Company dated March 17, 2017 in respect of the closing of a previously announced bought deal offering (the "March 2017 Bought Deal"); - (p) the material change report of the Company dated February 27, 2017 in respect of the Company's name change to "Cronos Group Inc."; and - (q) the material change report of the Company dated February 17, 2017 in respect of the announcement of the March 2017 Bought Deal.
+- (k) the material change report of the Company dated November 10, 2017 in respect of the closing of a previously announced bought deal offering (the "November 2017 Bought Deal"); - (1) the material change report of the Company dated October 23, 2017 in respect of the announcement of the November 2017 Bought Deal; - (m) the material change report of the Company dated October 23, 2017 in respect of the distribution partnership with G. Pohl-Boskamp GmbH & Co.
+KG ("Pohl-Boskamp"); - (n) the material change report of the Company dated September 29, 2017 in respect of the closing of a non-brokered private placement (the "September 2017 Private Placement"); - (0) the material change report of the Company dated September 1, 2017 in respect of a debt financing with Romspen Investment Corporation ("Romspen"); - (p) the material change report of the Company dated March 17, 2017 in respect of the closing of a previously announced bought deal offering (the "March 2017 Bought Deal"); - (q) the material change report of the Company dated February 27, 2017 in respect of the Company's name change to "Cronos Group Inc."; - (r) the material change report of the Company dated February 17, 2017 in respect of the announcement of the March 2017 Bought Deal; and - (s) the template version (as such term is defined in National Instrument 41-101-General Prospectus Requirements ("NI 41-101")) of the term sheet for the Offering dated March 21, 2018 (the "Marketing Materials").